Bedrock-OSS/bedrock-wiki/docs/guide/custom-item.md

     Download texture here
 </Button>

-All item textures are stored in `RP/textures/items/`.
+All item textures are stored in `RP/textures/wiki/items/`, where `wiki` should be replaced by your own namespace.
 From here, you can create any subdirectories you wish.
 It's best to name your texture image files with the items' _id_, in our case it will be `ectoplasm.png`.
 It is recommended to have your images in `.png` format and be of size `16x16`, though Minecraft will accept other formats such as `.jpg` or `.tga`.

 Your folder layout should look like this:

 <FolderView :paths="[
-    'RP/textures/items/ectoplasm.png'
+    'RP/textures/wiki/items/ectoplasm.png'
 ]" />

 ### Shortname